Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 Note also that the effect is not linear, it follows the square curve of values between 0.0 and 1.0, so the increase will have less of an effect until the number of posts approaches the limit for the day.

-_Thanks to GraphSketch.com for this image_
+_made on GraphSketch.com_

 ![](/img/graph-squared.png)

+The orange line is a straight linear effect, and the blue line shows the squared effect.
+At low values (close to the bottom) the effect is small, but then shoots up for higher values.

 #### Summary of threshold calculation

 In general, the threshold decreases if the scores have been low, and increases if the scores are high.
-If there are a few good posts in one hour, it will get progressively less likely the are all voted on, as the threshold will get raised for each good post scored and processed.
+If there are a few good posts in one hour, it will get progressively less likely they are all voted on, as the threshold will get raised for each good post scored and processed.
 Similarly, if a lot of posts score very low, the next good post is much more likely to be voted on.

 The result (we have verified this works) is a steady flow of votes of relative quality to the most recent previous posts.
 Note that the window only includes posts which score above the minimum threshold, so really low scored posts are irrelevant to the threshold, i.e. there is some minimum standard of quality required.